kab-ph/blogpost_scadl/README.md

 ```

 - The following figure shows the accuracy of all the brute-forced keys.
-The black curve indicates the correct guessed key.
+The black curve indicates the accuracy of the correct guessed key.

 ![cw_trace](images/non_profiling_result.png)